safna-magicalroots/safna-magicalroots/README.md

 - 👋 Hi, I’m @safna-farsana
 - 👀 I’m interested in gaming, reading and writing
-- 🌱 I’m currently learning Masters in Computer Science with specialization in Geospatial Analytics
+- 🌱 I’m currently learning Masters in Geospatial Analysis Training
 - 💞️ I’m looking to collaborate on the fields in gis and remote sensing
 - 📫 How to reach me safnafarsana5908@gmail.com